Q. How can I check if my chosen journal meets my funder’s Open Access requirements?

 Q. What do I do if a publisher doesn’t offer a CC-BY option?

-You can request the journal to add a CC-BY licensing option to the agreement you sign.
+You can ask the journal to add a CC-BY licensing option to the agreement you sign.
 The Open Access team can help you with this negotiation process but only before you sign any agreement.
 Seek out their help as early as possible: info@openaccess.cam.ac.uk

-If you decide to sign the agreement without the CC-BY inclusion, the paper will not be eligible for payment of fees from the university block of grants.
-See more about CC BY compliance and grants.
+If you decide to sign an agreement without a CC-BY licence, the paper will not be eligible for payment of fees from the university block of grantsSee more about CC BY compliance and grants.

 Q. How do I choose the right journal?